Radiative Asymptotic Symmetries of 3D Einstein-Maxwell Theory: Setup for Einstein--Maxwell theory

 \section{Setup for Einstein--Maxwell theory}

 In this section, we gather the ingredients needed to study asymptotic symmetries in Einstein--Maxwell theory.
 Starting from the Lagrangian, we compute the Noether current and the equations of motion, which we then solve with the fall-offs \eqref{Maxwell fall-offs} in order to characterize the solution space.
-We conclude with a discussion of simple zero-mode configurations.
+We conclude with a digression on simple zero-mode configurations.